U.S. detainee named in Senate report moved from secret Afghan prison

 During interrogation in 2002, Najar was forced to stand with his hands chained above his head for up to 22 hours a day, shackled and hooded, with loud music playing, while wearing a diaper and being denied toilet facilities, the report said.

-It details his treatment at Detention Center Cobalt, better known as Salt Pit, a former brick kiln converted by the CIA into a prison outside Kabul.
+It details his treatment at Detention Centre Cobalt, better known as Salt Pit, a former brick kiln converted by the CIA into a prison outside Kabul.

-More than half the 119 detainees mentioned in the report were held there, and the techniques the CIA developed on its inmates later emerged in other U.S. detention centers globally.
+More than half the 119 detainees mentioned in the report were held there, and the techniques the CIA developed on its inmates later emerged in other U.S. detention centres globally.

 Prisoners were slapped, punched and dragged along dirt-floored corridors, often semi-naked.
 They were shackled in pitch-black cells and subjected to white noise.